 - Women, Infants and Children (WIC).
 In addition to supplemental nutrition assistance for women, infants and children, WIC offers healthcare referrals, nutrition education and breastfeeding support.
 Visit the WIC website to find your nearest state or regional office location.

 Many hospitals also offer other perks to parents whose preemie babies are staying in the NICU, such as:

 - An overnight family room or access to a Ronald McDonald House

 - Hospital-grade breast pumps

 Ask your NICU case manager if any other local or regional assistance programs are available for you and your preemie.

 Legal Assistance Can Improve Your Odds of Winning Benefits

 If you’re unsure whether your preemie can meet the SSA’s disability requirements, we recommend talking to a Social Security lawyer.
 Ready to speak with an experienced disability advocate or attorney about getting monthly benefit payments for your preemie?
-Having a lawyer file your claim makes you 2x more likely to get benefits the first time you apply.
+Having a lawyer file your claim makes you 3x more likely to get benefits.

 Mandy Voisin is a freelance writer, blogger, and author of Girls of the Ocean and Star of Deliverance.
 As an accomplished content marketing consultant, mom of four and doctor's wife, Mandy has written hundreds of articles about dangerous drugs and medical devices, medical issues that impact disabled Americans, veterans' healthcare and workers' compensation issues since 2016.